Multiscale method for image denoising using nonlinear diffusion process: local denoising and spectral multiscale basis functions: Multiscale method for image denoising

 where $\psi^{\omega_i}_l$ and $\lambda^{\omega_i}_l$ are the eigenvectors and eigenvalues, $\tilde{I}$ is the local denoised image and $N^{\omega_i}_h$ is the number of coarse grid cells in local domain $\omega_i$.

-In Figures \ref{fig:ms3a} and \ref{fig:ms3b}, we present the illustration of the local eigenvectors corresponding to the first seven smallest eigenvalues.
+In Figure \ref{fig:ms3b}, we present the illustration of the local eigenvectors corresponding to the first seven smallest eigenvalues.
 We considered two cases for image-induced coefficient $c(||\nabla \tilde{I}||)$: (1) an initial noised image, $\tilde{I} = I_0(x)$; and (2) locally denoised image discussed above.
-We plot eigenvectors for two local domains $\omega_{29}$ and $\omega_{32}$ for Image 1 (geometric) and Image 2 (peppers).
+We plot eigenvectors for two local domains $\omega_{29}$ and $\omega_{32}$.
 We observe that the accuracy of the local image used for coefficient calculations in generalized eigenvalue problem highly affect to the resulting eigenvectors.
 We observe that the noised image produces smooth eigenvectors that do not preserve the fine-scale features.
 However, a local denoising procedure leads to eigenvectors with desired feature-preserving properties.

+In addition, we investigate the performance of the analytic approach for 'cheap' defining local spectral basis functions without solving local spectral problems.
+This approach is motivated by a linear denoising process using the Laplace operator.
+Due to the constant diffusion coefficient, this operator does not preserve edges and multiscale features of the image; however, it may be used to compare with a feature-preserving spectral problem \eqref{eq:sp}.
+The main advantage of this approach is the existence of an analytic formula that can be used to define local eigenvectors corresponding to the smallest eigenvectors.
+Similarly to the heterogeneous case with feature-preserving operator \eqref{eq:sp}, we will use the analytic formula for the Laplace operator with free (Neuman) boundary conditions.